sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_us_accidents.md

 ## Download
 * __Version 1 (May 2019):__ In this version, we provide data which is collected from February 2016 to March 2019 for the [Contiguous United States](https://en.wikipedia.org/wiki/Contiguous_United_States){:target="_blank"}.
 In this set, we have about 2.25 million traffic accidents.
 Download data from [here](https://osu.app.box.com/v/us-accidents){:target="_blank"}.

-The next version will be available by October 2019.
+The next version will be available by December 2019.

 ## Coverage